 ‘Oh for, no I have friends but not here’

 After this slight feeling of being kicked when down I looked around, and began to see why I must seem so strange to the nurses here.
 Every man had at least four guests sitting patient and loyal around his bedside, feeding dabbing his forehead with a white cloth or simply just keeping him company.

 I felt very alone again.
 The men next to me shared everything with their family.
 They would never be alone in a hospital.
 Life in England would seem very lonely to a Thai person.
-Most people barely even know their neighbors in the UK.
+Most people barely even know their neighbours in the UK.
 It seems such a shame that the sense of community has died in in England but here, all the way across the world, the reliance on each other, respect for elders and family values are still so important.